open-telemetry/opentelemetry-java-contrib/runtime-attach/README.md

 ### Add a dependency

-Replace `OPENTELEMETRY_CONTRIB_VERSION` with the latest stable release.
+Replace `OPENTELEMETRY_CONTRIB_VERSION` with the latest release version.

 For Maven, add to your `pom.xml` the following dependency: